emberjs/data/packages/codemods/README.md

 Updates legacy store methods to use `store.request` and `@ember-data/legacy-compat/builders` instead.

 Arguments:
-  target-glob-pattern                    path to files or glob pattern.
-If using glob pattern, wrap in single quotes.
+  target-glob-pattern                    Path to files or glob pattern.

-Options:
-  -d, --dry                              dry run (no changes are made to files) (default: false) -v, --verbose <level>                  show more information about the transform process (choices: "0", "1", "2",
-                                         default: "0")
-  -l, --log-file [path]                  write logs to a file.
-If option is set but no path is provided, logs are written
-                                         to ember-data-codemods.log
-  -i, --ignore <ignore-glob-pattern...>  ignores the given file or glob pattern.
 If using glob pattern, wrap in single
                                          quotes.

+Options:
+  -d, --dry                              dry run (no changes are made to files) (default: false) -v, --verbose <level>                  Show more information about the transform process (choices: "0", "1",
+                                         "2", default: "0")
+  -l, --log-file [path]                  Write logs to a file.
+If option is set but no path is provided, logs
+                                         are written to ember-data-codemods.log -i, --ignore <ignore-glob-pattern...>  Ignores the given file or glob pattern.
+If using glob pattern, wrap in single quotes.
+  --store-names <store-name...>          Identifier name associated with the store.
+If overriding, it is
+                                         recommended that you include 'store' in your list. (default:
+                                         ["store"])
   -h, --help                             display help for command
 ```